 Heat the vegetable oil in a pot until it reaches 380°F (190°C).
 Once it's up to temperature, slowly pour the hot oil over the aromatics.
 The oil is VERY hot, and the mixture will boil, so go slow and be careful not to splash any on yourself.

 Stir the ginger and scallions with the oil and let it cool to room temperature.
-This can be prepared in advance, and it's more sauce than you'll need for the chicken, so store it in the fridge for up to a week and use leftovers in everything from fried rice to salads.
+The ginger scallion sauce can be prepared in advance, and this recipe makes more sauce than you'll need for the chicken, so store it in the fridge for up to a week and use leftovers in everything from fried rice to salads.
+It's also my favorite dipping sauce for Siew Yuk, or Chinese Roasted Pork.

 How to Make Crispy Chicken